Swarmodroid & AMPy: Reconfigurable Bristle-Bots and Software Package for Robotic Active Matter Studies: Introduction

+When more specific functionalities are required, custom hardware platforms are developed.
+Such bristle-bots range from rather simple BBots applied to study the swirling and swarming behavior in Ref.~\cite{2013_Giomi} to more advanced BOBbots {that incorporate magnets} to introduce the attraction between robots {along with} wireless chargers to simplify their maintenance~\cite{2021_Li}.
+Cooperative transport has been demonstrated in custom-built bristle bots, which allow transporting a load that is too heavy for a single robot to move~\cite{2025_Arbel}.
+Miniature rotating Magbots with a diameter of $2$~cm, equipped with up to six magnets {and having their} vibration intensity controlled by photoresistive light sensors demonstrate a tunable transition between robot-like movement and matter-like properties~\cite{2024_Wang}.
+There are also several unusual designs ranging from an extra-small $5$~milligram bristle-bot~\cite{2019_Kim} and magnetic-field driven bristle-bots~\cite{2023_Supik} to a bristless SurferBot, a vibrobot capable of moving on the surface of water~\cite{2022_Rhee_Surferbot}.

+Another widely used robots are Kilobots~\cite{2012_Rubenstein_Kilobot} which represent an example of a polished and versatile platform designed to carry out scientific experiments.
+Being able to communicate through optical channels with the help of light-emitting diodes and supplied with two vibration motors and a programmable microcontroller, Kilobots were applied, for example, to demonstrate self-organization in predefined shapes following local algorithms~\cite{2014_Rubenstein} and emulate tissue morphogenesis~\cite{2018_Slavkov}.
+However, by their design, Kilobots move slowly and via discrete steps, thus being more suitable for hardware implementations of various cellular automata and other mathematical models rather than to study physics governed by mechanical interactions between robots such as collisions at high speeds and the formation of force chains.
+To our knowledge, there is a single example of faster-moving Kilobots ($5$~cm/s instead of $0.5$~cm/s) supplied with additional 3D-printed tripods~\cite{2023_Zion}.

-In this Paper, we introduce a swarm robotics platform which we call Swarmodroid~1.0.
-The developed platform features USB-rechargeable bristle-bots with remotely controlled motion velocity, reconfigurable plastic bodies and motion patterns, and a comprehensive Python processing software in AMPy package to study swarm kinematics, all distributed under GPL~v3 license~\cite{GPLv3}.
-The developed platform relies on a single-layer printed circuit board production, additive manufacturing, and the use of widely spread and affordable components.
-Thus, we hope that it may find broad use in performing experiments with robotic swarms featuring a large number of robots.
+In this paper, we introduce Swarmodroid~1.0 bristle-bots that are USB-rechargeable, feature remotely controlled motion velocity, reconfigurable plastic bodies, and variable motion patterns.
+Our hardware platform is supplied with a software counterpart, the open-source AMPy software library in Python capable of extracting and visualizing swarm kinematics.
+Both parts of the platform are distributed under GPL~v3 license~\cite{GPLv3}.
+The production of Swarmodroids requires the use of a single-layer printed circuit board, additive manufacturing, and widely spread, affordable components, thus being accessible both for low-cost tests and for the implementation of swarms with large numbers of robots.